Sky (New Zealand): Technical

-Sky satellite subscribers receive a standard 60-centimetre satellite dish installed on their home along with set-top boxes as part of the installation.

-Sky switched from the aging Optus B1 to the Optus D1 satellite for its DBS service on 15 November 2006.
+Sky switched from the ageing Optus B1 to the Optus D1 satellite for its DBS service on 15 November 2006.
 Initially, Sky used vertically polarised transponders on Optus D1 (as it had on Optus B1).
 However, on 31 July 2007 it moved its programming to horizontally polarised transponders with New Zealand-specific beams to be consistent with Freeview and to gain access to more transmission capacity.
 Sky have also purchased some of the capacity of Optus D3, which was launched mid August 2009, this gives Sky the ability to add more channels and upgrade existing channels to HD in the future.
 However, due to the LNB switching that would be required the single D3 transponder lease was later dropped in 2011.

-A set-top box (STB) is used to decrypt the satellite signals.
-Digital broadcasts are in DVB-compliant MPEG-4 AVC.
-Interactive services and the EPG use the proprietary OpenTV system.

-Equipment ownership

-When a customer subscribes to Sky they will have a decoder professionally installed and a satellite dish installed if one isn't already available.
-Sky maintains ownership of the equipment and part of the customers monthly subscription cost includes the rental of the decoder.
-Customers who have My Sky pay an additional cost per month.
-If a customer wants to discontinue their Sky service on a temporary basis the customer can switch to a decoder rental option which allows the customer to receive free to air channels only.

-When the customer cancels a Sky subscription the customer is required to return the equipment but not the satellite dish.
-If the customer moves to another address the customer is required to leave the satellite dish behind and arrange for a new satellite dish to be installed at the new address, at the customers expense, if a satellite dish has not already been installed at the new address.
-The satellite dish can be used to receive the Freeview satellite service using a Freeview set top box.

 Reputation

 The 2016 NZ Corporate Reputation Index placed Sky in last place.
 The Corporate Reputation Index lists the top 25 companies in New Zealand based on revenue sourced from the 2015 Deloitte Top 200 list, and is judged by consumers with no company input.
 In the 2016 list Sky had dropped two places to number 25 from 2015.

 In the 2020 Brand Reputation Index, Sky came in at Number 9 in the Top 10 Brands Delivering Brand Purpose.